Translator encryption of data at rest

 Customer-managed keys with Azure Key Vault

-There is also an option to manage your subscription with your own keys.
-Customer-managed keys (CMK), also known as Bring your own key (BYOK), offer greater flexibility to create, rotate, disable, and revoke access controls.
+By default, your subscription uses Microsoft-managed encryption keys.
+There is also the option to manage your subscription with your own keys called customer-managed keys (CMK).
+CMK offer greater flexibility to create, rotate, disable, and revoke access controls.
 You can also audit the encryption keys used to protect your data.
+If CMK is configured for your subscription, double encryption is provided, which offers a second layer of protection, while allowing you to control the encryption key through your Azure Key Vault.

 Customer-managed keys are available for all pricing tiers for the Translator service.
 To request the ability to use customer-managed keys, fill out and submit the Translator Customer-Managed Key Request Form It will take approximately 3-5 business days to hear back on the status of your request.
 Depending on demand, you may be placed in a queue and approved as space becomes available.
 Once approved for using CMK with the Translator service, you will need to create a new Translator resource.
 Once your Translator resource is created, you can use Azure Key Vault to set up your managed identity.